open-eid/open-eid.github.io/nginx/index.md

 - How to install and configure the Nginx 1.28.1 web server on Ubuntu Server 24.04.
 - How to configure HTTPS (one-way SSL) in the web server.
 - How to configure ID-card authentication (two-way SSL) using [SK ID Solutions](https://www.skidsolutions.eu/resources/certificates/) (`EE-GovCA2018`) and [Zetes](https://repository.eidpki.ee/) (`EEGovCA2025`) ID-cards.
-- How to configure OCSP checks against the guaranteed OCSP as well as the AIA OCSP service.
+- How to check client-certificate revocation and configure server-certificate OCSP stapling.
 - How to protect the web server.

 This guide also covers other configuration options such as how to configure HTTP -\> HTTPS redirection, etc.